Child Safety

 Safety Belts

-• Children ages 0 through 3 must be in child restraint devices of a separate carrier or a vehicle manufacturer’s integrated child seat.
+- Children ages 0 to 3 must be in child restraint devices of a separate carrier or a vehicle manufacturer’s integrated child seat.

-• The best child seat is one that fits your child, fits your car and is used properly every time you drive.
+- The best seat is the one that fits your child’s size, is correctly installed, fits well in your car, and is used properly every time you drive.

-• Read the car seat’s instruction manual and the portion of your vehicle’s owner manual when you install a car seat.
+- Be sure to read the seat’s instruction manual and the portion of your vehicle’s owner manual when installing a car seat in your vehicle.

-• Remember to check for car seat and booster seat recalls.
+- Remember to check for car seat and booster seat recalls and sign up to receive potential future alerts: https://www.nhtsa.gov/recalls

 Resources